 Sometimes, all it takes to give visibility to an employee is to put their name in or on something that other people will see.

-If someone had a huge part in spearheading a campaign for a new product or service, give them credit in a press release or mention them in the company newsletter. @Mention them in your Intranet (where other people can see it) and thank them for a job well done.
+If someone had a huge part in spearheading a campaign for a new product or service, give them credit in a press release or mention them in the company newsletter on your digital workplace platform. @Mention them in your Intranet (where other people can see it) and thank them for a job well done.

 The more you can give them visibility, the more likely they'll be engaged.